lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-03-22-Binomial_Coeffs.md

 induction/simplification steps that exploded the formula into chaos.
 When that happens, it's best to try to work out the steps on paper first.
-I eventually arrived at the following, which quite possibly is the proof that they omitted.
+I eventually arrived at the following, which quite possibly is the proof they omitted.

 <pre class="source">
 <span class="keyword1 command">lemma</span> choose_row_sum_weighted<span class="main">:</span><span>